mw0/MLnotebooks/HuggingFace/README.md

 ### Summarization

-Applies Facebook's Bart model, as implemented by HuggingFace, to summarize articles from the NY Times.
+Applies Facebook's BART model, as implemented by HuggingFace, to summarize articles from the NY Times.

 This is a streamlit app that does several things: